syeddanish41/wAlnut/README.md

 ~ Q Liu

 ## How

-Forget everything you know.
+The best approach I have come across fro building an artificial general intelligence (AGI) are summarized in this [video](https://www.youtube.com/watch?v=NPtAIVieh4k) and is the same approach this project uses.

-Let go of your ego and understand building the first artificial general intelligence is not some competition for fame, money, or respect but for seeking truth and making sure the most advanced known technology that evolution has created is used to prevent volatile suffering for all organisms with consciousness.
+Building an AGI should be viewed as a challenge that is at a larger scale than when John F. Kennedy proposed we go to the moon on September 12, 1962 by the end of the decade.
+To build an AGI that exceeds human intelligence will require a few more breakthroughs.
+Because we cannot predict when these breakthroughs will occur the first AGI to exceed human intelligence may happen anytime in the next 10 to 50 years.

 Remember "*what I cannot create I do not understand*" was said by Richard Feynman.
 Then think about what an intelligent machine needs to be able to do from first principles.
-Build a model using what you know from mathematics, machine learning, and neuroscience.

 Experiment with your model on tasks that only intelligent machines seem to be good at.
-Be extremely open to ways to change the model.
+Be open to ways to change the model.
 Remember that the earth was born about 4.6 billion years ago and that it took evolution about 4.6 billion - 200,000 years to create the first homo sapiens.
 This shit takes time so if your frustrated go relax.